 Fitness Centers Enrollment Form

 Cornell Fitness Centers offer fun, stress-relieving, safe, convenient, and enjoyable exercise programs with five centers located around campus, more than 90 group exercise classes each week, and an extensive variety of cardio and weight equipment.

 Access form: Fitness Centers Enrollment

 Cornell United Religious Work (CURW) coordinates the programs of the major religious traditions that sponsor communities at Cornell.
 The member groups of CURW sponsor services, social and cultural events and lectures.
 We are available to counsel you and your family in times of crisis.

 Access form: Spiritual Life at Cornell

 Get a Big Red Sports Pass

 The free Big Red Sports Pass gives you access to all home athletic contests (except men's ice hockey) at no cost.
-Sign up for the 2018-19 pass beginning July 1.
+Sign up for the 2018-19 pass now.
 Once you sign up, the service activates on your Cornell ID Card.

 All new students must complete AlcoholEdu, an online, interactive alcohol education course.
 Even if you are among the many Cornellians who do not drink alcohol, the information provided in the program will be valuable.

 Sign in to the To Do List with your NetID to access your link to AlcoholEdu.
 The deadline for completion is August 17.